ICGC-TCGA-PanCancer/pancancer-documentation/docs/create_workflow.md

 For workflow development using SeqWare we encourage you look at our extensive documentation on http://seqware.io and post to the user list if you run into problems.
-In particular, we recommend the Developer Getting Started guide which is focused on workflow development.
+In particular, we recommend the Developer Getting Started Guide which is focused on workflow development.